 Full sun or partial shade – USDA Zone: 8b-10

-Bowles Mauve’ is a great perennial that will flower in late spring.
+Bowles Mauve’ is a great perennial that will flower into late spring.
+Also called the purple wallflower.

-Flowers are 4 petaled in spikes and bright mauve-pink to lilac in color.
+The flowers are four-petaled in spikes and bright mauve-pink to lilac in color.

 Agave – Maguey Scientific Name: Agave